atamano/graphql-resolver-optimization/README.md

 /users/1/cars
 ```

-You can find all query examples in `exemples` directory.
+You can find query examples in `examples` directory.